qxdddliu/m-1/README.md

 4. We cannot stop the humans that are researching AGI so now the question is:

 `Q1: How do we solve the AGI control problem?`
-1. Use checklist of 101 mental models.
+Using a checklist of 101 mental models I've brainstormed the following possible answers:

-2. Increase human intelligence faster than AGI.
-I don't think this is possible.
+1. Increase human intelligence faster than AGI.
+   - `Problem:` AGI will not be limited by slow biological processes so I don't think this is possible in the long-term.
-3. Give everyone who wants one a neural lace.
-Not sure if this is healthy for any human as it might cause insanity since we don't fully understand the brain.
+2. Give everyone who wants one a neural lace.
+   - `Problem:` Not sure if this is healthy for any human as it might cause insanity since we don't fully understand the brain.
-4. Figure out how to backwards time travel ethically.
-Specifically, how to travel to another universe(`U2`) that is the same as ours(`U1`) at a previous state in time.
+3. Figure out how to backwards time travel ethically.
+   - `Problem:` None yet.
-5. Something I haven't or can't even imagine.
+4. Something I haven't or can't even imagine.

-Using Occam's razor 3 & 4 are the answers with the least number of assumptions so now the questions becomes `Q2` & `Q3`:
+2 & 3 are the answers with the least number of assumptions so now the questions becomes `Q2` & `Q3`:

 `Q2: How do u create a safe neural lace for anyone who wants one?`.